 The RGB formulation is used when $ln\qsr\rgb$ =true.
 The RGB attenuation coefficients (i.e. the inverses of the extinction length scales) are tabulated over 61 nonuniform chlorophyll classes ranging from 0.01 to 10 g.Chl/L (see the routine $trc\oce\rgb$ in $trc\oce\F90$ module).
-Three types of chlorophyll can be chosen in the RGB formulation: (1) a constant 0.05 g.Chl/L value everywhere $(nn\chdta=0)$ ; (2) an observed time varying chlorophyll $(nn\chdta=1)$ ; (3) simulated time varying chlorophyll by TOP biogeochemical model $(ln\qsr\bio=true)$ .
-In the latter case, the RGB formulation is used to calculate both the phytoplankton light limitation in PISCES or LOBSTER and the oceanic heating rate
+Three types of chlorophyll can be chosen in the RGB formulation: (1) a constant 0.05 g.Chl/L value everywhere ( $nn\chdta$ =0); (2) an observed time varying chlorophyll ( $nn\chdta$ =1); (3) simulated time varying chlorophyll by TOP biogeochemical model ( $ln\qsr\bio$ =true).
+In the latter case, the RGB formulation is used to calculate both the phytoplankton light limitation in PISCES or LOBSTER and the oceanic heating rate.

-The trend in (5.15) associated with the penetration of the solar radiation is added to the temperature trend, and the surface heat flux is modified in routine traqsr.F90.
+The trend in (5.16) associated with the penetration of the solar radiation is added to the temperature trend, and the surface heat flux is modified in routine tragsr.F90.

 When the z-coordinate is preferred to the s-coordinate, the depth of w-levels does not significantly vary with location.
 The level at which the light has been totally absorbed (i.e. it is less than the computer precision) is computed once, and the trend associated with the penetration of the solar radiation is only added down to that level.
 Finally, note that when the ocean is shallow (< 200 m), part of the solar radiation can reach the ocean floor.
+In this case, we have chosen that all remaining radiation is absorbed in the last ocean level (i.e. I is masked).

 FIG. 5.2 - Penetration profile of the downward solar irradiance calculated by four models.
 Two waveband chlorophyll-independent formulation (blue), a chlorophyll-dependent monochromatic formulation (green), 4 waveband RGB formulation (red), 61 waveband Morel (1988) formulation (black) for a chlorophyll concentration of (a) Chl=0.05 mg/m3 and (b) Chl=0.5 mg/m3.
-From Lengaigne et al. [2007].
+From ?.